-A Pug will usually start losing its puppy coat around the age of 6 months, but this doesn’t necessarily mean their adult coat is coming through.
+A Pug usually starts losing its puppy coat around 6 months, but this doesn’t necessarily mean its adult coat is coming through.

 You might find that their puppy coat will start thinning in preparation for their adult coat coming through.

-A Pug will have its full adult coat by 12-18 months, and this can depend on some things but is nothing to worry about.
+A Pug will have its full adult coat by 12-18 months, which can depend on some things but is nothing to worry about.

 Bathing can have a significant impact on your Pug’s shedding level.
 This is because the massaging action of shampooing stimulates the coat and loosens dead hairs.

-While this can be helpful for control shedding, it can also help to stimulate new growth.
+While this can help control shedding, it can also help to stimulate new growth.

-However, this isn’t necessarily a bad thing if you only bathe your Pug tactically.
+However, this isn’t necessarily bad if you only bathe your Pug tactically.

-Essentially, this means only bathing them around the time of their seasonal changes, because if you can time it right then, you should be able to stimulate their coat blow.
+Essentially, this means only bathing them around their seasonal changes because if you can time it right, then you should be able to stimulate their coat blow.